kitttn/temptest/Quick-Start-Guide.md

 ###Step 4.
 Load the firmware images

 #####Option 1: Load firmware image to flash
-For each of the bridge firmware images listed in step 3, follow [this procedure](Flashing-images#load-firmware-image-to-spirom).
+For each of the firmware images listed in step 3, follow [this procedure](Flashing-images#load-firmware-image-to-spirom).

 #####Option 2: Load firmware image using JTAG
-For each of the bridge firmware images listed in step 3, follow [this procedure](Debugging#how-to-debug-apgp-bridge-firmware-using-jtag).
+For each of the firmware images listed in step 3, follow [this procedure](Debugging#how-to-debug-apgp-bridge-firmware-using-jtag).

 ----------------------------------------
-**Optional: Build and flash SVC firmware image**
+**Optional: Build and load SVC firmware**
-This section is included *just in case* you need to flash the SVC firmware.
-This should not be required under most circumstances, because the SVC is preloaded with firmware prior to shipping.
+This section is included *just in case* you need to reflash the SVC.
+This should not be required under most circumstances, because the SVC is shipped with firmware.

-**If you aren't sure, don't.**
+**If you aren't sure, DON'T!**

-Build SVC firmware image:
+Build SVC firmware:
 * `cd $HOME/nuttx`
 * `./build_ara_image.sh ara svc/bdb2a

-Flash SVC firmware image:
+Flash SVC firmware:
-Follow [this procedure](Flashing-images#load-firmware-image-to-svc-internal-flash-on-bdb) using the file `$HOME/nuttx/build/ara-svc-bdb2a/images/nuttx`
+Follow [this procedure](Flashing-images#load-firmware-image-to-svc-internal-flash-on-bdb) using the ELF  file `$HOME/nuttx/build/ara-svc-bdb2a/images/nuttx`.

 <br>
 ###Step 5.
 Configure the Application Processor (AP)